Kallista Faucets Review & Rating Updated: 05/29/21

 For design that pushes the frontier of contemporary styling combined with the legendary reliability of Kohler engineering and manufacturing, you should take a look at Kallista.

 Kallista was founded in 1979 in San Francisco by Anthony Pontin and Norman Bell to design and sell premium sanitary wares.
 It was acquired by Kohler a decade later and positioned as Kohler's upscale designer bathwares company to compete with Delta's premium faucets.

 Unlike Kohler-branded decorative plumbing products, Kallista is not part of Kohler's Kitchen & Bath Group but belongs to the Kohler Interior Group along with Ann Sacks Tile and Stone, two upscale furniture companies, and a high-end lighting products company.

 The faucets are sold primarily by decorative plumbing showrooms and through interior decorators.
 There are a few online sources but don't expect these faucets to appear any time soon on Amazon or Wayfair.

 The same is true of Kallista's ceramic products.
 A few years ago many, if not all, of Kallista's toilets, bathtubs and sinks were made by a Turkish manufacturer, Ekom Eczacibasi Dis Ticaret A.S., an ceramics manufacturer that sells its own VitrA brand of enamelwares in the U.S. This relationship has now ended.
 Today, according to Mr. Horwitz, all Kallista vitreous china products are manufactured by Kohler.
 This does not necessarily mean that they are manufactured in Wisconsin.
-Kohler owns over 50 manufacturing plants around the world, including factories Mexico, China, and Indonesia.
+Kohler owns over 50 manufacturing plants around the world, including factories in Mexico, China, and Indonesia.
 Of its 30,000 worldwide employees, only 5,500 are in the U.S.

-Some of Kallista's collections are designed by its creative in-house design group.
+Most of Kallista's newer collections were designed by its creative in-house design group.
 But, in the recent past, it was more likely to look outside the company for inspired design.
-It began pairing with well-known, mostly American, designers and architects around the turn of this century to produce some unique collections, including
+It paired with well-known, mostly American, designers and architects around the turn of this century to produce some unique collections, including